khushinesari/DeepTerrain-internship-dailyprogress/genesis_ai_agent/voice_agent_v3/README.md

-## output : mission details being read out speciffically loop count and priority , mission name .
 # Genesis Voice Agent V3

 ## Overview

 Genesis Voice Agent V3 is an offline AI-powered voice assistant designed for mission management.
 This version focuses on retrieving and updating mission-level information using natural voice commands.
 It integrates local speech recognition, a locally hosted Large Language Model (LLM), backend mission APIs, and offline text-to-speech to provide a complete voice-controlled mission management experience.

-Unlike later versions, V3 is limited to mission-level operations and does not support querying or modifying assets, checkpoints, or objectives.
+V3 is limited to mission-level operations and does not support querying or modifying assets, checkpoints, or objectives.

 ---